pojntfx/uni-db1-notes/README.md

 end;
 ```

-Use `select ... into` to fetch data into variables:
+Use `select ... into` to fetch data into variables; `%TYPE` infers the type of a column:

 ```sql
 declare